Yuzu Kosho: How to Use Japanese Citrus Pepper Paste

 5. In Udon Noodle Soup

-When eating Udon noodles, Japanese people usually sprinkle the chili pepper mix Shichimi Togarashi, but the addition of some Yuzu Kosho to the soup can also give the dish a nice spicy touch.
+When eating Udon noodles, Japanese people often sprinkle Shichimi Togarashi, but instead, the addition of Yuzu Kosho is as good as that.

 6. In Dressing

-Some Japanese like to use Yuzu Kosho, instead of wasabi, in soy sauce for sashimi.
-The citrus pepper paste can give the dish a different satisfaction.
+Some Japanese like to use Yuzu Kosho for Sashimi instead of wasabi.
+The citrus pepper paste will give you a different satisfaction.